UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 ![New repo menu item](images/CreateRepo_1.png)

 --
-* Put your repository in the MIDS-INFO-W18 organization
+* Put your repository in the UCB-INFO-PYTHON organization
 * Name it your FirstnameLastnameREPO so mine should be **"Gunnar\_KleemannREPO"**

 ![New repo menu item](images/CreateRepo_2.png)